giskook/giskook.github.io/_posts/2025-1-11-solidity-proxy.markdown

 0x00000000000000000000000043db1155c06548666e2928f4970694ca21b1835a
 ```

+## For mappings

-## For mappings, the storage location is calculated using:
+the storage location is calculated using:
 ```
 keccak256(key.slotIndex)
 ```